WeblateOrg/weblate/docs/contributing/index.rst

 Weblate discussions
 -------------------

 If you have an idea and you are not sure if it’s suitable for an issue, don’t worry.
-You can join the community in the `discussions <https://github.com/WeblateOrg/weblate/discussions>`_.
+You can join the community in the `GitHub discussions <https://github.com/WeblateOrg/weblate/discussions>`_.

 .. _funding-weblate: